christian-schlichtherle/truelicense/README.md

 TrueLicense features various interfaces for managing free trial periods, subscriptions, multiple editions, internationalization, privacy protection and more.

-For documentation, please refer to the documentation at http://truelicense.net/.

 Before version 4, TrueLicense was covered by the GNU Affero General Public License, Version 3.
 Since version 4, it is covered by the Apache License, Version 2.0.

+The old documentation at http://truelicense.net/ is now obsolete and will be updated next.